The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: The Chv atal-Gomory procedure for ISDPs

 In this section we derive a class of spectrahedra for which we can find an explicit expression for the elementary closure.
 For rational polyhedra such an expression can be derived from a total dual integral representation of the linear system \cite{Schrijver}.
-It is therefore not surprising that a similar construction can be applied for bounded spectrahedra, albeit with a bit more technicalities.
+It is therefore not surprising that a similar construction can be applied for bounded spectrahedra, albeit with a bit more technicalities. {After connecting total dual integrality for SDPs to the elementary closure, we derive a characterization and several sufficient conditions for a linear matrix inequality to be totally dual integral.}

 Recently, De Carli Silva and Tun\c{c}el \cite{DeCarliSilvaTuncel} introduced a notion of total dual integrality for SDPs.
 The authors of \cite{DeCarliSilvaTuncel} argue that the term integrality in SDPs should be defined with care.
 For instance, the rank-one property that is sometimes used in the literature as the notion of SDP integrality is proven to be primal-dual asymmetric and therefore not the favoured choice.
-Instead, the following property is used to define integrality in SDPs: \begin{definition}[Property $(\Pz \mathbb{Z})$] A matrix $\bold{X} \in \mathcal{S}_n^+$ satisfies integrality property $(\Pz\mathbb{Z})$ if
+Instead, {the authors of~\cite{DeCarliSilvaTuncel} propose a notion of SDP integrality that is based on a set of integer generating matrices.} \newtagform{nobrackets}{}{} \usetagform{nobrackets}